What42Pizza/Data-Oriented-Manifesto/readme.txt

 - Procedural programming: Creating code one struct / function at a time
 - Mixed codebase: Any codebase that uses multiple paradigms, like OOP + procedural (which is almost every codebase)
 - Control flow: The sequence of actions that is ultimately performed by code
-- Flexibility: The ability to change any part of software with little effort